UnmappedStack/PotatOS/README.md

 PotatOS is a project I have been working on after I ended my previous project, [SpecOS](https://github.com/jakeSteinburger/SpecOS), due to the project being quite broken and having code left from when I knew literally nothing about kernel development.
 PotatOS is a rework now that I understand more, and while it's still not perfect, I can confidently say that it's already a lot better.

 This is an x86_64, SMP-aware, higher-half, monolithic (perhaps modular in the future) kernel written in C, with a lettered Windows-style VFS (C:/, D:/ etc.) but using Linux style devices.
-It uses `spawn()` rather than `fork()`/`exec()`.
+It uses `spawn()` rather than `fork()`/`exec()`, and uses an event queue for handling events in user programs, rather than signals.
 It does *not attempt* to be binary compatible with other operating systems, and is neither UNIX-like nor DOS-like, but rather a blend of design aspects which I personally like.
 For this reason, a lot of it's userspace components will be completely written from scratch rather than ported.

 I have a Discord server for PotatOS where I will share most updates, and you can also get help with your own OSDev project.
 You can join [here](https://discord.gg/hPg9S2F2nD).